-Dr. Sha received her Bachelor’s degrees from UC Berkeley in Cognitive Science and Molecular Cell Biology, emphasizing in Neurobiology.
-She went on to obtain a Master’s degree in Physiology and MD from Georgetown University.
-She trained in Neurology at UCLA and Stanford University, and completed a clinical and research fellowship in Behavioral Neurology at UCSF, where she focused on identifying biomarkers for genetic forms of frontotemporal dementia and caring for patients with movement disorders and cognitive impairment.
+Dr. Sha received a Master’s degree in Physiology and an MD from Georgetown University, followed by Neurology training at UCLA and Stanford University.
+She completed a clinical and research fellowship in Behavioral Neurology at UCSF, where she focused on identifying biomarkers for genetic forms of frontotemporal dementia and caring for patients with movement disorders with cognitive impairment.

 - Huntington Disease

 - Frontotemporal Dementia

 Clinical Associate Professor, Neurology & Neurological Sciences

 Associate Chair, Medical Director, Stanford Neurosciences Clinical Trials Group (2016 - Present)

 Director, Behavioral Neurology and Neuropsychiatry Fellowship (2015 - Present)